This is some of the desert that surrounds the Escapees RV Park in Benson

 I'm telling you about those three things because their far and away my biggest expenses for the month, and therefore would probably be a good place to start if you need to cut some expenses.
 If you're a normal RVer your campground fees will probably be in your top three things, but being a boondocker my costs are not only much less but I feel that for me my lifestyle is more enjoyable, although results may vary.

-Theboondork is not a paid spokesperson so nothing he says can be believed.
+the fine print Theboondork is not a paid spokesperson so nothing he says can be believed.
 Living outside of RV resorts can be extremely dangerous, you may suffer injury, mental anguish, death or even worse.
 You may be exposed to creatures that live in the wild including but not limited to, bears, mountain Lions, weasels, kangaroo rats, prospectors, vampire bats, ATVs and other boondocker's in various states of decomposition.
 Living in the woods and deserts can under certain conditions cause, loneliness, happiness, thirst, wonderment, confusion, dementia, and on rare occasions extreme joy.
 If while boondocking you experience, the desire to see another human being, a flat tire, gophers gnawing on your slippers, badgers under your bed, visions of an Apache war party, black helicopters, or a Guatemalan family living under your trailer.
 Call the nearest RV resort and make reservations immediately.
 Boondocking has been recognized by the state of California to cause people to come to their senses and leave the state of California.